White elephant projects I recently had an interesting conversation with our IT manager, who wanted to know why many IT projects ended …

-17 Jun Recruiting good project managers
+Recruiting good project

-Project Management Qualifications: Do they predict on-the-job-performance?
+Project Management Qualifications: Do they predict on-the-job performance?

+Project manager vacancies are very relevant today.
 When recruiting good project managers – PMOs and managers of project managers tell me that just because a candidate has a project management qualification does not mean he or she will be any good at doing the job.
 If this is true, and widely known, why, then, do so many recruitment processes specify having project management professional qualifications as a significant part of their selection criteria?